ManaFriendsmith/pf-sa-compat/modportaldesc.md

 There's already a mod for this, but I didn't know about it when I started this project.

 When playing with Lunar Landings, that mod's Rocket Control Units used for launching to and from Luna are renamed to Lunar Navigation Units and given a distinct icon.

+# Space science nerf #

+On Maximal difficulty, space science is less productive so you may want to look into scaling it earlier.
+It's also needed for all productivity researches.

+With most More Materials mods, space science will require additional ingredients.
+This will require imports from the ground or, once advanced asteroid processing is unlocked, a more complex setup for self-sufficiency.

 # Module tweaks #